-Motioned by Commissioner Moore, seconded by Commissioner Carter, to approve the comprehensive plan amendment to Horizon 2020 by amending Chapter 14 - list of specific plans to add the West of K-10 Plan description and also approving the plan for the City of Lawrence and unincorporated Douglas County and recommends forwarding this comprehensive plan amendment to the Lawrence City Commission and the Douglas County Board of County Commissioners with a recommendation for approval.
+Motioned by Commissioner Moore, seconded by Commissioner Carter, to approve the comprehensive plan amendment to Horizon 2020 by amending Chapter 14 - list of specific plans to add the West of K-10 Plan description and also approving the plan for the City of Lawrence and unincorporated Douglas County and recommends forwarding this comprehensive plan amendment to the Lawrence City

+Commission and the Douglas County Board of County Commissioners with a recommendation for approval.

-Commissioner Harris said she would vote against the motion because the decision was being based on what the neighbors want instead of what the land use says.
+Commissioner Harris said she would vote against the motion because the decision was being based on what the neighbors want instead of what may be in the best interest of the plan.